Long-term, aligned private equity

 In relation to the risks associated with the portfolio’s performance, the Company’s Investment Advisor manages the portfolio.

-The performance and capabilities of the Investment Advisor are reviewed on an ongoing basis and in particular, via an annual site visit by the Board to the Investment Advisor most recently completed on 23 February 2024.
+The performance and capabilities of the Investment Advisor are reviewed on an ongoing basis and in particular, via an annual site visit by the Board to the Investment Advisor.
 Further, the Board receives updates on the portfolio on a quarterly basis (and on an ad hoc basis, as required) and challenges the Investment Advisor, as appropriate.
 The portfolio is relatively concentrated with a target size of 2-10 assets.
+The Investment Advisor manages and reports on strategies and opportunities for value creation as part of their portfolio monitoring responsibilities.

 In relation to risks associated with the Company’s operational performance, the Company has no direct employees or operations, and has instead delegated its operations to certain service providers, in particular the Company’s Investment Advisor, Nomad, Administrator and Financial Administrator.
 The Company reviews the performance of these key suppliers on an annual basis with site visits and in-person meetings with all key advisors.